danhawkins/dannyhawkins-me/content/posts/theme-toggle-react-tailwind.md

   }, [theme])
 ```

-We are keeping the state of the button toggle being on or off seperatly to the light dark
+We are keeping the state of the button toggle being on or off separately to the light dark

 ```typescript
   const [enabled, setEnabled] = useState(theme == 'light')